tupol/spark-tools/README.md

   being mapped into tables.
 - [StreamingFormatConverter](docs/streaming-format-converter.md) Converts any acceptable data
   stream format into a different data stream format, providing also partitioning support.
-- [SimpleFileStreamingSqlProcessor](docs/file-streaming-sql-processor.md) Applies a given SQL to the input files stream which are being mapped into tables.
+- [SimpleFileStreamingSqlProcessor](docs/file-streaming-sql-processor.md) Applies a given SQL to the input files streams which are being mapped into file output streams.

 ## Prerequisites ##